-A potential intervention that policy makers could consider is to require a water option with the milk option in the NSLP policy.
-This could ensure that students have greater access to a drink that would help them remain hydrated and could cut down on milk waste.recommends should be consuming over two liters of water a day (Food and Nutrition Board, Institute of Medicine, National Academies, 2005).
-The Institute of Medicine of the National Academies recommend that explain and overall healthaccess,ninewas seen along with increaseconsumptionitbetterwater Better understanding the value that milk adds to a typical school lunch is important when trying to assess new drink options, yThis research revealed that many students either are not taking a milk or are taking a milk and not consuming it.
-However, students may be more apt to take a water option if one ..
-M More research around school lunch consumption patterns and habits is needed to better predict the effect that not drinking the milk could have on students’ nutrient intake and overall health.
+A potential intervention that policy makers could consider is to require a water option with or in substitution of the milk option within the NSLP policy.
+This could ensure that students have greater access to a drink that would help them remain hydrated and could cut down on milk waste.
+While milk consumption may be important, water consumption is as well.
+The Institute of Medicine of the National Academies recommends that students who are between nine and thirteen years old should be consuming over two liters of water a day (Food and Nutrition Board, Institute of Medicine, National Academies, 2005).
+The Institute of Medicine of the National Academies recommend that boys should be consuming 2.4 liters of water a day and girls should be consuming 2.1 liters of water a day (Food and Nutrition Board, Institute of Medicine, National Academies, 2005).
+More research is needed to explain what the nutritional difference between milk consumption and water consumption during lunch could mean for students’ nutritional intake and overall health.

+However, researchers have observed that when students have greater access to water, they will increase their water consumption.
+Researchers in New York City, using self-reported fluid consumption metrics, observed the difference in water and milk consumption during lunches when water jets were installed at nine different schools (Eible et al., 2015).
+Researchers found that 3-months post water jet installation, a “3-fold increase” (increase of 21.63 events per 100 students) in water consumption was seen along with a much smaller decrease in milk consumption post water jet installation (decrease of -6.73 events per 100 students) (Eible et al., 2015).
+At 1-year post water jet installation there was a similar increase in water consumption and no additional decrease in milk taking (Eible et al., 2015).
+While the cafeteria where the quantitative data was collected had water jets installed for students, better understanding what the availability of bottled water could mean for student water consumption is an important next step for researchers.

+As researchers continue to monitor, examine, and analyze the NSLP, fluid consumption will be an important component.
+Better understanding the nutritional value that milk adds to a typical school lunch is important when trying to assess new drink options.
+This research revealed that many students either are not taking a milk or are taking a milk and not consuming it.
+However, students may be more apt to take a water option if one were avaiable.
+More research surrounding school lunch consumption patterns and habits is needed to better predict what the effect that not drinking the milk option, or rather consuming a water option, could have on students’ nutrient intake and overall health.

 Lunchroom Selection Patterns